 The Panel has also included an overview of the reliability performance of transmission and distribution networks in Chapter 3 in order to provide context for the bulk supply Reliability Standard.

 Consultation

-The Panel invites interested stakeholders to provide any comments that they may have in respect of this review.
-Submissions are due by 5 pm (AEDT) on Friday, 4 December 2009 and must be submitted electronically via the Australian Energy Market Commission's (AEMC) homepage at www.aemc.gov.au.
+The Panel invited interested stakeholders to provide any comments that they may have in respect of this review.
+Submissions closed on Friday, 4 December 2009 and the Panel received one submission from the Electricity Markets Research Institute.